sumitmochahary/login-page/README.md

 ### Prerequisites

-To view and edit this project, you need a basic understanding of HTML and CSS and a text editor like [Visual Studio Code](https://code.visualstudio.com/) or [Notepad++](https://notepad-plus-plus.org/).
+To view and edit this project, you need a basic understanding of HTML and CSS and a text editor like [Visual Studio Code](https://code.visualstudio.com/).

 ### Installation